cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/includes/similarity/README.md

 ## Isotopic distribution similarity

-Searching by monoisotopic allows quickly find possible molecular formula, but there are plenty of information in the isotopic distribution.
+Searching by monoisotopic mass allows you to quickly find possible molecular formulas, but there is much more information in the isotopic distribution.

 The tab `Similarity` will calculate the match between the predicted and experimental isotopic distribution for the specified `Zone`.